Igult2017/Quizforge-pius/replit.md

 **Recent Bug Fixes (Nov 19, 2025)**:
 1. Fixed critical Firebase Admin import error in `/api/auth/user` endpoint that was preventing all authentication.
 The import statement now correctly accesses `.default` export.
 2. Fixed SSL connection error for databases that don't support SSL.
 Database SSL is now configurable via `DATABASE_SSL` environment variable or auto-detected from connection string.
+3. Added automatic database migration on production startup to ensure schema is always up-to-date.
+The `start` script now runs `drizzle-kit push --force` before starting the server.

 ### UI/UX Decisions
 - Modern typography with Poppins font for the pricing section and Merriweather for headings.